Volvo S60: Second generation (2010)

 The second generation S60 began production in Ghent, Belgium on May 17, 2010, with an expected annual production of 90,000 vehicles.
 Official photos were released in November 2009, and the car was publicly unveiled at the Geneva Motor Show in March 2010.
 It debuted as a 2011 model in North America.
 The second generation S60 also arrived with the 5th generation Haldex AWD system.
 More differences in the second generation S60 include the new large Volvo iron symbol, parallel to the grille LED day running lamps and larger spaced letters in the brand name on rear.

 The engine range of the S60 and V60 comprises four petrol engines and three diesels.
 The engines available are the T3, T4, T5 and T6 petrol engines and D3, D5 and 1.6D DRIVe diesel engines, the latter of which has Stop Start Technology to increase the efficiency of the engine.
 The 2.4-litre D5 plug-in hybrid version, fitted with a five-cylinder diesel engine and a 50 kW electric motor, was scheduled for sale in Europe by November 2012.

-The Volvo S60 and V60 come with Volvo's City Safety system as standard, which is the same system fitted to its sister the XC60.
-This system stops the car in the event of impending collision in 'City Traffic' below 19 mi/h.
+The Volvo S60 and V60 come with Volvo's City Safety system as standard, which is the same system fitted to the related Volvo XC60.
+This system can automatically apply the brakes in the event of an impending collision in "City Traffic" below 19 mi/h.
 Also, a new safety feature named "Pedestrian Detection" (available on both the V60 and S60) detects people in front of the car and automatically applies the brakes if the driver does not react in time.
-The new sedan shows off Volvo's completely new design language already seen in the Volvo XC60 concept.
-It rides on the same platform as the XC60.
-The goal of this new design was to target younger demographics.
+The sedan used Volvo's new design language already seen in the Volvo XC60 concept.